Bluespace renovation products

 You don’t want your pile to be wet but you don’t want it to be dry either.
 If your compost is too dry, the microorganisms will not be able to work effectively and this will slow down the composting process.
 Add a small amount of water or even more green ingredients.

-how to reduce waste around the home
+How to reduce waste around the home and create healthier soil for your garden

 Image via nuddy.co.uk